Relewise/relewise-sdk-javascript/README.md

 Replace the `RELEWISE_DATASET_ID` and `RELEWISE_API_KEY` parameters with your dataset & api key found at [My.Relewise](https://my.relewise.com/developer-settings).

-After which you have access to various methods depending on the client you bootstrapped.
+After which you have access to various methods depending on the client you've bootstrapped.

 ### Tracking